Expect staggering numbers of birds, with the bonus of regularly occurring rarities at this exciting time.

 We depart Eastwood by people carrier and drive to Hull in time to catch the overnight ferry to Rotterdam.
 An early check in at the ferry terminal will give us ample time for dinner on board, before retiring to our en-suite cabins.
 After an early breakfast on board the ferry, we arrive in Rotterdam at around 8.30am, and drive north to Den Helder, for the short ferry crossing to Texel.
 Journey’s end for the next four nights is the three star Prins Hendrik Hotel, a stylish Victorian hunting lodge in a rural setting next to the Wadden Sea and the aptly named Utopia nature reserve.
 The hotel combines an authentic atmosphere with modern facilities, and the restaurant serves traditional meals using local produce, with excellent reviews on Trip Advisor.

 We have the luxury of four full days to explore the many habitats of Texel which include woodland, farmland, heathland, marshes, wet meadows, freshwater pools, brackish lagoons, sand dunes and seashore.
 No wonder there is such varied bird life here.
-The thousands of waterbirds include Brent Geese, Eider, Garganey, Slavonian Grebe, Spoonbill, Bittern, Avocet, Spotted Redshank, Whimbrel, Curlew Sandpiper, both Godwits, in rusty-red breeding plumage, and Ruff with developing breeding plumes, plus Water Rail, Mediterranean Gull and Common, Arctic, Sandwich, Little and Black Terns.
+The thousands of waterbirds include Eider, Garganey, Slavonian Grebe, Spoonbill, Bittern, Avocet, Spotted Redshank, Whimbrel, Curlew Sandpiper, Black-tailed Godwits, in rusty-red breeding plumage, and Ruff with flamboyant breeding plumes, plus Water Rail, Mediterranean Gull and Common, Arctic, Sandwich, Little and Black Terns.
 Marsh and Hen Harriers are both fairly common, while Hobby, Merlin, Peregrine, Sparrowhawk and Short-eared Owl are also possible.
-Residents such as Woodlark, Bearded Tit and Short-toed Treecreeper will be joined by newly arrived summer visitors such as Turtle Dove, Cuckoo, Yellow Wagtail, Nightingale, Bluethroat, Spotted Flycatcher and Grasshopper, Marsh and Icterine Warblers, while Wryneck, Redstart, Whinchat and Firecrest are possible passage migrants, along with who knows what else.
+Residents such as Woodlark, Bearded Tit and Short-toed Treecreeper will be joined by summer visitors such as Turtle Dove, Cuckoo, Yellow Wagtail, Nightingale, Bluethroat, Spotted Flycatcher and Grasshopper, Marsh and Icterine Warblers, along with who knows what else.